Helperbird/website/src/pages/help/how-to-show-alt-tags-on-hover-tooltip.md

 ---
 layout: templates/help.html
-title: How to show alt tags on hover tooltip
+title: How to show alt and title tags on hover
-description: Learn how to show alt tags on hover with Helperbird for Chrome, Firefox, and Safari.
+description: Learn how to show alt and title tags on hover with the Helperbird extension.
 keywords:
   Dyslexia software, Reader Mode for Google Chrome, Voice typing for chrome, Text to speech for chrome,  text reader, Immersive Reader, dyslexia fonts, accessibility software, dyslexia software,